Activist Investor Definition

-Famous activist investors, such as Carl Icahn, Nelson Peltz and Bill Ackman, have been remarkably successful in agitating for change at a number of high-profile activist targets in recent years.
+Notable activist investors, such as Carl Icahn and Nelson Peltz, have been remarkably successful in agitating for change at a number of high-profile activist targets in recent years.
 In 2014, a total of 344 companies worldwide were targeted by activists, up 18% from the 291 recorded in 2013, according to a report by Activist Insight, causing shake-ups at big corporate names that resulted in 75% of activist demands being at least partially satisfied, up from 67% in 2013.

 Whenever the CEOs and management of public companies lack appropriate incentives to maximize shareholder value, good corporate governance becomes essential.
 Without it, managers run the risk of maintaining their position regardless of performance while receiving excessive executive compensation and depleting free cash flow on value-reducing acquisitions.

 Activists and activist hedge funds, on the other hand, are unique in that they maintain more concentrated portfolios and are subject to fewer reputational risks and regulatory constraints.
 This permits the activist investor to function as an important intermediary in global equity markets by driving sustained improvements in operating performance and shareholder value at public companies.

 Even though hedge fund activism and activist investor strategies have transformed in recent years, the primary activist themes remain the same and can be categorized as follows:

 - Underperformance: The target company has underperformed relative to its industry peers or the broader stock market.